Pituitary Gland Drugs

 Drugs influencing Prolactin

-Prolactin secretion is also affected by drugs used on the central nervous system which affect dopaminergic activity.
-These will include antipsychotics + Antidepressants + Anxiolytics
+Prolactin secretion is also affected by drugs used on the central nervous system which affect dopaminergic activity, including antipsychotics and antidepressants.

-– They are used to inhibit prolactin secretion in prolactin-secreting tumours and galactorrhoea
+They are used to inhibit prolactin secretion which is useful in the treatment of galactorrhoea and amenorrhoea, secondary to prolactin-secreting tumours.

 Drugs influencing Growth Hormone